 Does time off work sound too relaxing to you?

 Then you need to go trekking.
 Unless you work in the United States.
 Sorry, Americans, but any good trek will take at least a week, so most of you won’t be able to get the time off work.
 But everyone else who hates relaxing and unwinding is free to spend their entire vacation walking.

 And not just walking; walking with a gigantic, heavy bag strapped to their backs, maneuvering their way over slippery rocks and muddy trails, through streams and leech infested shrubs, dodging donkeys and wild dogs and doing all of it while either being frozen solid or dripping sweat from every pore.

 Popular trekking destinations include: Nepal, Peru, India, New Zealand, etc.

 No matter your preference, the world has a destination for you and the internet has a deal.
-Whether you need a ticket to the Himalayas to spend a few weeks scrambling over rocks like a goat; or you want to find that perfect holiday to Ibiza you won’t remember for the rest of your life; or you are looking for a memorable foreign vacation without all the foreignness; or you’d like an opportunity to do some good, because…who knows why you’d want that.
-The point is, in this day and age you can have exactly the vacation you want.
+Whether you need a ticket to the Himalayas to spend a few weeks scrambling over rocks like a goat; or you want that perfect weekend in Ibiza you won’t remember for the rest of your life; or you are looking for a memorable foreign vacation without all the foreignness; or you’d like an opportunity to do some good, because…who knows why you’d want that.
+The point is, in this day and age you can have the exact vacation you desire.
 You just need the time or the money and preferably both.
 So, if you’re like most people, I guess that means you stay home.

 Bellhop photo courtesy of Anushruti RK.